berdav/snappy-fox/README.md

 # Snappy-fox
-Snappy-fox is a morgue cache decompressor for Firefox wich do not have dependencies.
+Snappy-fox is a morgue cache decompressor for Firefox wich does not have dependencies.

 ## Why?